 - Serving Tray

-Much like eating a steak from a cow, the bonnethead steaks are best on the grill.
+Grilled shark steak is similar in comparison to preparing a steak from a cow.
+Like beef steaks, the bonnethead steaks are best prepared on the grill.
 Season each side of the cut pieces with lemon juice, salt, and pepper while allowing the grill to heat to 350 degrees.

 While the grill is hot, pair the dish with grilled asparagus or baked potatoes.